bitbond/token-tool-api-examples/README.md

 Replace `<key-custody>` with `fireblocks` or `localKey`:
 1. Customize configuration in `<key-custody>/deployToken.ts`.
-1. (Fireblocks optional) Customize `fireblocks/deployToken.ts` to select the vault and chain that will used for the deployment.
+1. (Fireblocks optional) Customize `fireblocks/deployToken.ts` to select the vault and chain that will be used for the deployment.
 1. To deploy the token run:
 ```
 npx ts-node ./<key-custody>/deployToken.ts